Harvard-ATG/iiif_proxy/README.md

 $ sudo service nginx start
 ```

 Note: be sure to configure SSL for nginx after the basic setup is done.
-For local testing, you can configure a self-signed certificate like this:
+For _local_ testing, you can configure a self-signed certificate like this:

 ```sh
 $ sudo mkdir /etc/nginx/ssl
 $ sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/nginx/ssl/nginx.key -out /etc/nginx/ssl/nginx.crt
 ```

+For production, consider using a free service such as [Let's Encrypt](https://letsencrypt.org/).
+Instructions are available [on the nginx website](https://www.nginx.com/blog/free-certificates-lets-encrypt-and-nginx/).

 #### Configure wsgi app server
 [Upstart](http://upstart.ubuntu.com/) is the init system for ubuntu-like systems.